dylang/npm-check/templates/readme/cli.md

 Ignore dependencies that match specified glob.

 `$ npm-check -i babel-*` will ignore all dependencies starting with 'babel-'.

+#### `--ignore-dirs`

+Ignore paths from scanning.

+`$ npm-check --ignore-dirs css --ignore-dirs templates` will ignore all folders and sub folders with mentioned base names.

 ### `-E, --save-exact`